-This delicious and simple dip or crostini spread can be made a few days in advance making it the perfect party appetizer for spring.
+This simple fava bean crostini is a delicious broad bean dip or spread paired with crostini and manchego cheese.
+This dip can be made a few days in advance making it the perfect party appetizer for spring.

-I love fava beans.
-They are a springtime favorite and oh so delicious.
-Also known as broad beans or horse beans, fava beans can can be hard to find off season.
-And for this recipe you need fresh fava beans.
-Dried will not work.
-The good news is you can often get them on sale for $1 or $2 dollars a pound in April and May.
+Also known as broad beans or horse beans, fava beans can can be hard to find off-season.
+And for this recipe you need fresh fava beans – dried will not work.
+The good news is you can often get them on sale for $1 or $2 dollars a pound in April and May, making this a perfect springtime dip or appetizer!

 In order to shell the bean, you’ll want to bring a large pot of water to a rolling boil.
 Once it’s starts boiling add the fava beans and cook for 8 minutes.
 While they’re cooking, fill another large bowl with ice water.

-That’s it!
-If putting on a crostini add a slice of manchego cheese, a drizzle of olive oil, and salt and cracked pepper and you’re good to go!
-You can also put it in a bowl as a dip, or just eat it by the spoonful.
+If making crostini, add a tablespoon or so to each crostini, add a slice of manchego cheese, a drizzle of olive oil, and salt and cracked pepper and you’re good to go!

 Fava Bean Crostini